-The user is completely unaware of the existence of this component, unless and until the user deliberately searches for software reporter tool.
-So the question is what is the role of this Chrome add-on?
-Basically, the Chrome software reporter tool is an executable file that runs once a week and reports the scanned results to the Chrome.
-To be precise, the tool scans the system to check for the unwanted software applications that may be interfering with chrome browsing experience.
-Also, the tool reports the Chrome about unexpected advertisements or during the incidents like site crashes.
-Based on the reports, Chrome then prompts the user to run Chrome cleanup tool as part of the scanning process.
+The user is completely unaware of the existence of this component unless and until the user deliberately searches for a software reporter tool.
+So the question is, what is the role of this Chrome add-on?
+Basically, Google Chrome’s software reporter tool is an executable file that runs once a week and reports the scanned results to Chrome.
+To be precise, the tool scans the system to check for unwanted software applications that may be interfering with the Chrome browsing experience.
+Also, the tool reports to Chrome about unexpected advertisements or during incidents like site crashes.
+Based on the reports, Chrome then prompts the user to run the Chrome cleanup tool as part of the scanning process.

-Primarily, Software reporter tool is the executable file that is present in Chrome app data folder as Software_reporter_tool.exe.
-The Chrome app data folder contains the information about the user’s Chrome profile like browser settings, bookmarks, saved passwords and other users information.
+Primarily, the Software reporter tool is the executable file that is present in the Chrome app data folder as Software_reporter_tool.exe.
+The Chrome app data folder contains information about the user’s Chrome profile like browser settings, bookmarks, saved passwords, and other users’ information.
 Amid these many user data, the .exe file is visible under the SwReporter folder in the Chrome app data folder.

 Is Chrome Reporter Tool Safe to use

-As a user, you may be apprehensive about the privacy.
-If you are unsure about your network privacy, you can simply check the authenticity of the tool by simply moving the cursor on the .exe file.
-You may notice that the component is digitally signed by Google with the file description as Chrome Cleanup tool.
+As a user, you may be apprehensive about privacy.
+If you are unsure about your network privacy, you can check the authenticity of the tool by simply moving the cursor on the .exe file.
+You may notice that the component is digitally signed by Google with the file description as the Chrome Cleanup Tool or Software Removal Tool.
 So this tool is completely safe.
 It is worth mentioning that the reporting tool doesn’t have any network communication.
-The only job of this tool is to report Chrome about the software that may not be working conventionally with chrome browser.
+The only job of this tool is to report Chrome about the software that may not be working conventionally with the Chrome browser.

 Chrome Software Reporter Tool vs Chrome Cleanup Tool